bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 > #### Note
 > You can obtain storefront channel IDs using the [Get all channels](/api-reference/store-management/channels/channels/listchannels) endpoint.

-This article introduces how to configure web analytics using the Data Solutions V3 API.
-Because each web analytic requires different fields in the request and/or response, this article is divided by web analytics.
+This article shows you how to manage web analytics using the Web Analytics API.

 You can get **all** web analytics, get a **single** web analytic, or **update** a single analytic.
 To get or update a **single** web analytic, the `id` of the web analytic must be specified in the path.